GenEars/draft-tailhardat-nmop-incident-management-noria/draft-tailhardat-nmop-incident-management-noria.md

 # Experiments {#sec-experiments}

-In terms of experimentation, we recommend implementing a data processing pipeline that performs the following use cases:
+In terms of experimentation, we consider the YANG-KG-SEMANTIC-GENERALIZATION case defined in {{sec-kgc}} as the reference approach and recommend implementing a data processing pipeline that performs the following use cases:

 Y-MODEL-FROM-DATA:
 : Based on a dataset of configuration data expressed in YANG models, being able to extract the list of models involved for their conversion to their RDFS/OWL equivalent.